Edder Delgado

-Edder Gerardo Delgado Zerón ([ˈeðeɾ ˈðelɣaðo]; born 20 November 1986) is a Honduran international footballer who currently plays as a midfielder for Real España in the Honduras National League.
+Edder Gerardo Delgado Zerón ([ˈeðeɾ ˈðelɣaðo]; born 20 November 1986) is a Honduran international footballer who plays as a midfielder for Real Sociedad in the Honduras National League.

 Club career

 Nicknamed Camello, Delgado has so far spent his entire professional career at Real Espana, making his debut in September 2007.

 He is rumoured to join Seattle Sounders FC after the Sounders sent scouts over to Honduras.

 International career

 Delgado was part of the Honduras squad at the 2008 Summer Olympics.

 He made his senior debut in a June 2009 friendly match against Haiti and has, as of December 2012, earned a total of 18 caps, scoring no goals.
 He has represented his country in 2 FIFA World Cup qualification matches and played at the 2011 CONCACAF Gold Cup.